Smoothieware/Smoothieboard/README.md

 For more info or to let us know what you are doing with Smoothie email wolf.arthur@gmail.com or join the Smoothie community on IRC Freenode in #smoothieware http://smoothieware.org/irc

+Smoothieware is a certified open source hardware project (UID FR000001).

-The Smoothie Project, Smoothieboard, and Smoothieware, and the Smoothie-namespace are all trademarks of Arthur Wolf Copyright 2011-2014 by Arthur Wolf
+Smoothieboard, and Smoothieware, and the Smoothie-namespace are all trademarks of The Smoothie Project.
+The hardware and software of The Smoothie Project are licensed under the CERN OHL v1.2 or later and GPL v3 or later licensing agreements respectively.
+Copyright 2011-2016 by Arthur Wolf and Mark Cooper